a914-gowtham/compose-ratingbar/README.md

 ## Library Info
 * Current version of the library only supports Stepsize 1f and 0.5f when click or drag.However, Initial Rating value could be any float value like 3.8 etc.

+## Acknowledgement
+* In version 1.0.3 some major changes were referenced from [compose-rating-bar](https://github.com/jsachica/compose-rating-bar)